 Protected wreck site, HMT ARFON + Second Dive

-Scimitar diving have now obtained a license to dive the NEW HMT Arfon, this is a newly discovered wreck found only recently off St Albans head, the wreck has been protected by Historic England due to its historic significance.
+Scimitar diving have now obtained a license to dive the HMT Arfon, this is a new wreck found only recently off St Albans head, the wreck has been protected by Historic England due to its historic significance.

 This statement is taken from Historic England press release, Friday, 19th August 2016.

 Minesweeping Trawler Untouched on the Seabed for 100 Years Protected…